 The pages on Leeuwenhoek's jobs, especially that of camerbewaarder and wine gauger, give details about his income after 1660.

 The five statements of payments (rekeningen) noted below show that Leeuwenhoek received a little more than 500 guilders per year from 1717 until the year before his death in 1723.
 He was 85 years old in 1717 and there is scant record of other city officials receiving payments until their death.
 Perhaps the city was honoring him in this way for his lifelong achievements and the luster he brought to the city's reputation.

 |December 15, 1717||596|

 |May 15, 1722||500|

 Even though these accountings were not timed regularly, they helped Leeuwenhoek live quite comfortably in his old age and to bequeath a substantial sum to his daughter and other relatives.

 How much did he leave behind?

 When Leeuwenhoek died, he left a will, but Maria was the heir and she was still living.
 The will was never probated.
 Twenty years later, when Maria died, her will was probated.
 As usual, that was preceded by a notary's inventory of her estate, which has survived.
 It sketches a very prosperous life.
 She had dozens of investments, mostly government bonds.
 She had lots of gold and silver.
 She had jewelry studded with diamonds.
 She had almost 10,000 guilders in cash in bags in her bedroom and upstairs front room.

-For details, see the page below, Inventment portfolio.
+For details, see the pages below, The estate of Maria van Leeuwenhoek, and specifically, Investment portfolio.
 From the dates on the bonds, we can see that Maria did much of this herself with what van Seters calls "notorious Dutch parsimony".
 But she had a lot to start with when her father died.
 Where did it come from?